 Intellectual property ownership and rights are perhaps more valuable than any other business asset.
 Intellectual property can be as simple as a name and can be as complex as a mathematical formula to reconstruct DNA.
-It often times goes to a company’s reputation and may be its only asset.
+It often goes to a company’s reputation and may be its only asset.
 When a competitor improperly uses your intellectual property, its value is in jeopardy and your response must be swift.
 That said, the protection of a company’s intellectual property need not hamstring the use and profit generation of the property.
 Transactions and arrangements can be structured to protect an ownership interest in one’s intellectual property while maximizing its value to all involved.

 Trade secrets are typically secrets that give you a competitive edge in your business.
 It could be a secret recipe or a confidential customer list but whatever it is it is kept a secret.
 When a competitor — an ex-employee, for example — uses your secret to further its own business, the results could devastate your business.
-Just how a secret was kept may determine whether it is afforded trade secret status.
+How a secret was kept may determine whether it is afforded trade secret status.
 Whether an employee must execute a confidentiality agreement, for example, is an important indicator of how the trade secret is kept.